 We moved in this direction but still, the anxiety on whether these pages could succeed made us move to canonically tag each respective model page.

 Suppose you canonically tag to the parent model page.
 Even if you show the content importance/hierarchy to search engines, they may still rank the canonicalized page if the search is relatively specific.

 So, what did we see?

-We found that organic traffic increased to these child pages but also to the parent pages.
-It’s my opinion that when you give credit back to the child pages, the parent page looks to have more authority as it has many child pages which are now given back “credit”.
+We found that organic traffic increased to both child and parent pages.
+It’s my opinion that when you give credit back to the child pages, the parent page looks to have more authority as it has many child pages which are now given back “credit.”

 Don’t Make These Canonicalization Mistakes

 - Setting canonical tags that endure a redirect before resolving to the final page can do a great disservice.
 This will slow search engines as it forces them to try to understand content importance but are now jumping URLs.

 - Similarly, if you point canonical tags towards URL targets that are 404-ing error pages, then you essentially point them into a wall.

 - Canonical tagging to the wrong page version (i.e., www./non-www., HTTP/HTTPS).
 We discussed finding through website crawling tools that you may have unintentional website duplication.
 Don’t mistake pointing page importance to a weaker page version.